-Breast awareness is important for women of all ages, even if you’re having regular mammograms.
+Breast cancer awareness is important for women of all ages, and regular breast checks are important even if you’re having regular mammograms.

 You don’t need to be an expert or use a special technique to check your breasts.
 Take the time to get to know the normal look and feel of your breasts as part of everyday activities like showering, dressing, putting on body lotion or simply looking in the mirror.

 What is breast cancer?

 The breast is made up of millions of cells.
 Breast cancer develops when a single cell or group of cells begin to multiply out of control and forms a tumour.
 The breasts consist of fatty tissue and lobules that are connected to the nipple by ducts.

 Breast cancer usually starts in cells that line a duct or lobule.
 Sometimes cells can break away and travel to other parts of the body, starting new tumours.

 - Breast cancer is the second most common cancer in women in Ireland, skin cancer being the most common.
 However, the number of breast cancer cases is on the increase.